-Activity on state land consisted of providing a summary review on Forest Land Use Plan (FLUP) on Vallenar Bay Timber Sales (SSE-1345 K) that was received in 2018.
-DEC will conduct a more thorough review if the forest practice activities which have the potential to affect drinking water sources and public health.
-The number of documents received that are associated with the individual sites are shown in parentheses.
+Activity on state land consisted of providing a summary review on Forest Land Use Plan (FLUP) on Vallenar Bay Timber Sales and Fairbanks-Delta Area Forestry FLUPs/PBIFs that was received in 2019.
+DEC will conduct a more thorough review if these forest practice activities have the potential to affect drinking water sources and public health.